 Total est. cost: ~$2.05–$2.20, which is ~2–3¢/share.

 Net result: $26.25 gross − ~$2.10 costs ≈ $24.15 net.
-Even with a larger target, costs still bite, which is why stock scalpers trade high-liquidity names (AAPL fits), prefer limit/queue priority to avoid crossing the spread, keep latency/routing tight, and size stops/targets by current volatility.
+Even with a larger target, costs still bite, so stock scalpers trade high-liquidity names (AAPL fits), prefer limit/queue priority, keep latency/routing tight, and size stops/targets by current volatility.

 Bottom line: Same equation as FX—price move − (spread + fees + slippage).
 Keep that bundle to only a few cents per 100 shares, or even a statistically sound setup won’t show in P&L.